-1. Press the STATUS control to access the System Check function, the message center will display A/C FILTER XXX% RESET FOR NEW.
+- 1. Press the STATUS control to access the System Check function, the message center will display A/C FILTER XXX% RESET FOR NEW. - 2.
+Press and hold the RESET control to set to 100%, the message center will display IF NEW FILTER HOLD RESET. - 3.
+After a successful reset, the message center will display A/C FILTER LIFE SET TO 100%.

-function, lisplay A/C OR NEW.

-RESET FOR NEW
+AC FILTER X X % RESET FOR NEW